- Economic & Statistical Consultants (Eco-Stat LLC)

 What information do we collect?

-We generally do not collect so-called “sensitive” or ‘special categories’ of personal information (such as gender identification, health information, religious affiliation, etc.).
+We generally do not collect so-called “sensitive” or ‘special categories’ of personal information (such as gender identification, health information, religious affiliation, etc.), but may do so to provide you with certain services, such as dietary requirements that we would need to order lunch for a meeting you attend.
 If we were to share that information or other categories of sensitive personal information we would seek your consent before we share that information.

 The types of personal information and special categories of personal information that we collect may vary depending on how you use our website.
 In some rare circumstances, we might also gather other special categories of personal information about you, because you volunteer that data to us.
 In some instances, we may be required to gather that data as a result of legal requirements imposed on us.